sblantipodi/platformio_version_increment/README.md

 #endif
 ```

-use the variables as you desire.
+use variables as you desire.